Celebrating the Life & Legacy of Senator John Seymour → Visit Page

 Oakcrest Terrace has been designed to meet the housing needs of four high-priority market segments: the locally employed, seniors, veterans and families.
 Access to employment opportunities – via public transit, proximity to the 91 Freeway and promotion of active transportation – is a key component of the apartment home community.

 “As important as it is to create stable living environments, ‘housing’ and ‘affordable housing’ – in today’s world – involve so much more than four walls and a roof,” said Steve PonTell, President and Chief Executive Officer of National CORE, one of the nation’s largest nonprofit developers of affordable housing.
 “Transforming lives and communities requires a much more holistic approach.
 Affordability, yes.
-Sustainability, yes.
+Durability, yes.
 Having access to a variety of transportation options so that people can readily get to and from work, absolutely.”

 National CORE, through its Hope through Housing Foundation, also provides a variety of social services designed to promote upward mobility and financial independence.
 Features such as a computer lab and afterschool programs will be available for residents of Oakcrest Terrace within a 3,700-square-foot community center.